shenghungKuan/arizona-redistricting/report/ReportV2.md

 Short Burst analysis is a technique used within ensemble methods to assess the potential for creating majority-minority districts for a specific population group.
 By running a Markov Chain and selecting an outlier plan after a defined number of steps—known as the burst length, this method identifies the maximum number of districts in which a minority group can form a majority.
 It is commonly applied to evaluate compliance with the Voting Rights Act (VRA) and to explore the representational potential of historically underrepresented populations.

 In this report, we performed Short Burst analysis using two different burst lengths 10 and 50.
 The figures presented highlight the results from the burst length that yielded the greatest number of majority-minority districts.
-This analysis was applied specifically to the Native American Voting Age Population (NAINVAP) to assess their potential for majority representation.
+This analysis was applied specifically to the Native American Voting Age Population (AMINVAP) to assess their potential for majority representation.

 ## 4. Results